What is a credit score and how does it work?

 1. What is a credit score?

-When you apply for credit – whether it’s a loan, a mortgage or even a mobile phone contract – your lender will want to know whether or not you’re someone they want to lend money to.
+A credit score is a number that lenders use to understand how likely you are to repay borrowed money.
+When you apply for credit, whether it’s a loan, a mortgage or even a mobile phone contract, your lender will want to know whether you’re someone they want to lend money to.

-To help them decide, they’ll look at your credit score - which is a rating that’s worked out based on your credit history, past repayments and current borrowing.
-At its most basic level, your credit score is a profile that shows banks how good you are at paying back and managing money.
+Your credit score is worked out based on you credit history, past repayments and current borrowing.
+Basically, your credit score is a profile that shows banks how good you are at paying back and managing money.
+It’s usually a number between 0 and 999 but some credit score agencies might use a longer number.

 Your track record is then used to calculate a simple score.
 The higher the score, the less of a risk your bank thinks you are.